 Beyond that, though it’s another thing that can be uncomfortable for parents to hear, sometimes babies and toddlers continue to be interested in their genitals because they’ve learned that touching them feels good.
 Babies don’t have any understanding of societal and cultural norms, and they don’t see any reason to stop themselves.
 It doesn’t mean they have any kind of precocious or unusual sense of sexuality, and it, too, is nothing to worry about.

 How do I get them to stop?

 Knowing that genital play and more general genital touching is fairly normal in babies and toddlers doesn’t necessarily mean it’s something parents are comfortable with, and since babies aren’t very well-known for their boundaries, there’s a good chance that once they discover their privates, they won’t know to keep that discovery private.

-Like with so many things you don’t want your baby or toddler to do, though, while it’s still a good idea to start explanations early, the best way to get your baby or toddler to keep her hands somewhere family-friendly when she is in public is to gently redirect her attention to something else.
+Like with so many things you don’t want your baby or toddler to do, though, while it’s still a good idea to start explanations early, the best way to get your baby or toddler to keep their hands somewhere family-friendly when they are in public is to gently redirect their attention to something else.

 This can be especially important during diaper changes, since a baby or toddler’s curious exploration can turn messy quickly, so having a toy or distraction ready during changing time can be key.

-As she gets older and more verbal, having conversations about public and private behavior will become more appropriate, and she will be better able to understand what you mean.
-What you do now does lay a foundation, though, and if you react in a way that implies that there’s something wrong or shameful about your child exploring her body, that impression may stay with her as she gets older.
+As they get older and more verbal, having conversations about public and private behavior will become more appropriate, and they will be better able to understand what you mean.
+What you do now does lay a foundation, though, and if you react in a way that implies that there’s something wrong or shameful about your child exploring their body, that impression may stay with them as they get older.